duckingod/vue-reactivity-slidev/slides.md

 save = state.save; // `save` loss reactivity
 ```

-2. The returned proxy from reactive(), although behaving just like the original, has a different identity if we compare it to the original using the === operator.
+2. The returned proxy from `reactive()` has a different identity if we compare it to the original using the === operator.
 ```js {monaco}
 original = { save: false };
 state = reactive(original);